Skip to main content

 General Regulations

 • You may not use a rifle or handgun to hunt pheasant or migratory game birds.
-See Turkey Hunting Seasons for more information on turkeys.
+See Turkey Hunting for more information on turkeys.

 • See Migratory Game Birds for additional information on migratory game birds.

-• Air guns (see General Hunting Regulations) may be used to hunt squirrels, rabbits, hares, ruffed grouse, furbearers that may be hunted (e.g., raccoons and coyotes) and unprotected species (see General Hunting Regulations).
+• Air guns (see General Hunting Regulations) may be used to hunt squirrels, rabbits, hares, ruffed grouse, furbearers that may be hunted (e.g., raccoons and coyotes), and unprotected species (see General Hunting Regulations).
 Air guns may not be used to hunt waterfowl, pheasant, wild turkey, or big game.

 • Crossbows may not be possessed afield in the Northern Zone when hunting small game (except coyotes) with the aid of a dog or when accompanied by a dog.
 Crossbows may be used to take any other small game or game birds during their respective open seasons except in Westchester and Suffolk counties.